cs0320/notes/book/src/success-in-0320/success-in-0320.md

 Items in Chapter 4 may be useful for those who haven't done object-oriented programming recently.
 Especially **Items 15, 17, and 19**.

 You are not required to buy this book.
 It's available free to read online via Brown's library.

-**Be sure to read the notes and livecode.
-There is useful information in them that may not be covered in class.**

 ## Programming vs. Engineering